sachinskyte/Zeroday-dashboard/README.md

 - **Blockchain Verification**: Immutable record of security events stored on blockchain
 - **Interactive Visualization**: Maps, charts, and statistics for better threat analysis
 - **Customizable Settings**: Configure connections, notifications, and display preferences
+- **Graceful Degradation**: Continues to function with partial connectivity or fallback data

 ## Components